 The "FXS Place Call" and "FXS Answer Call" scripts in the MAPS™ FXO FXS Emulator are used for FXS testing.
 The "FXS Place Call" script basically places the ring to regular phone (2-wire phone) and upon off-hook, captures the incoming traffic into the file and transmits traffic to the other end.
 Similarly, "FXS Answer Call" script is used for answering a call on FXS port.
 The script basically initializes the FXS port parameters and answer to a call being placed from a FXO port.
 As soon as the Off-hook is detected on FXS port, a dial tone signal is sent to FXO port.
 The FXO port in turn sends DTMF digits.
 In ideal situation the FXS port transmits these DTMF digits to the local exchange, which in turn sends the ring signal to the called end.

-Scenario 7: tProbe™ FXS port to FXO port on GL's Dual UTA
+tProbe™ FXS port to FXO port on GL's Dual UTA HD

-Shown below is the call flow between tProbe™ FXS port to GL's Dual UTA via RJ-11 cable, with dual UTA initiating call.
-Dual UTA provides 2 wire FXO ports which can be used in testing telephone networks.
-The script places the call to the FXO port of the Dual UTA, captures the incoming traffic into the file and transmits traffic to the FXO port of the Dual UTA.
+Shown below is the call flow between tProbe™ FXS port to GL's Dual UTA HD via RJ-11 cable, with Dual UTA HD initiating the call.
+Dual UTA HD provides 2 wire FXO ports which can be used in testing telephone networks.
+The script places the call to the FXO port of the Dual UTA HD, captures the incoming traffic into the file and transmits traffic to the FXO port of the Dual UTA HD.

 Fax Simulation over Analog Lines